-In order for conspiracy theories to decrease, I would like to give you everything you need to know about them in this article - how to define, recognize and debunk them, how they work and which examples gained particular notoriety.
+In this article, I would like to provide you with everything you need to know about conspiracy theories so that they become less common.
+You'll learn how to define, recognize and debunk them, how they work and which examples have gained particular notoriety.
 Let's go!

 In advance you can find a short overview of the article here: